 This course addresses computer crime and methods for stopping it.
 It covers legal issues, the cost of computer crimes, solving crimes and helping victims.

 Career Information for Graduates

 With a master's degree in criminal justice, graduates can qualify for several jobs, such as managers in correctional or law enforcement institutions, probation officers, private detectives, investigators or sheriffs.
-The U.S. Bureau of Labor Statistics (BLS) projected that the employment of correctional officers and jailers would increase by 4% between 2014 and 2024.
-During that same decade, employment was expected to decrease by 1% for detectives and criminal investigators, and increase 5% for private detectives and investigators.
+The U.S. Bureau of Labor Statistics (BLS) projected that the employment of correctional officers and jailers would decrease by 7% between 2018 and 2028.
+During that same decade, employment was expected to increase by 3% for detectives and criminal investigators, and increase 8% for private detectives and investigators.

 Certain professionals in criminal justice, such as private detectives, must obtain a state license.
 The level of education, experience and testing required for licensure varies by state.
 In most criminal justice professions, physical fitness and emotional control requirements are more common than licensure regulations or optional certification.